datakaveri/dx-rs-proxy/docs/SETUP-and-Installation.md

 #### RabbitMQ

-- To setup RabbitMQ refer the setup and installation instructions available [here](https://github.com/datakaveri/iudx-deployment/blob/master/Docker-Swarm-deployment/single-node/databroker)
+- To set up RabbitMQ refer the setup and installation instructions available [here](https://github.com/datakaveri/iudx-deployment/blob/master/Docker-Swarm-deployment/single-node/databroker)
 - After deployment of RabbitMQ, we need to ensure that there are certain prerequisites met.
 Incase if it is not met, please log in to RabbitMQ management portal using the RabbitMQ management UI and create the following